 If your ambition is to pursue a successful career in accounting, this postgraduate degree is your first step towards obtaining professional recognition in this field.
 It is designed to give you the required entry criteria to pursue a Master of Accountancy or Master of Professional Accounting.

 To apply, you require either an undergraduate degree (or higher) in any discipline, an Associate Degree in a business discipline, an Advanced Diploma in Business plus five years’ work experience in a related field, or three years full-time managerial or professional experience in a related field.

-If you have an overseas accounting qualification, you will need to have your qualifications assessed by a professional accounting body before applying.
+If you have an overseas accounting degree, you will need to have your degree assessed by a professional accounting body before applying.

-Core units include Introductory Accounting, Commercial Law and Management Accounting.
-Other units from which you can choose include Corporate Finance, Economics, and Information Systems for Accountants, Company Law, Company Accounting, Auditing, and Accounting Theory and Applications.
+Core subjects include Introductory Accounting, Commercial Law and Management Accounting.
+Other subjects from which you can choose include Corporate Finance, Economics, and Information Systems for Accountants, Company Law, Company Accounting, Auditing, and Accounting Theory and Applications.

 Take your career to the next level

 The School of Business has been awarded AACSB (Association to Advance Collegiate Schools of Business) accreditation for its excellence in business education.

 Delivery: On campus

 This program is only available to domestic students.

 Unfortunately, student visa holders are not eligible to study this degree.